How Crowd Counters Can Help Businesses Reach a New Normal

 The Center for Diseases Control (CDC) advises that employers should take into account the level of disease transmission in their communities and “revise their business response plans as needed”, highlighting the need for businesses to take proactive steps to limit infection rates.

-Meanwhile, the government in France has mandated that all stores greater than 400 metres squared (400m2) floor space must have systems in place to ensure the density of people in stores does not exceed 8 metres squared (8m2) per person.
+Meanwhile, the government in France has mandated that all stores greater than 400 metres squared (400m2) floor space must have systems in place to ensure the density of crowds in stores does not exceed 8 metres squared (8m2) per person.

 One of the most effective ways of enforcing social distancing is to limit the number of people allowed to enter premises.
 Many shops, restaurants, and other businesses have chosen to do so manually, posting personnel at entrances armed with handheld tally counters to keep track of occupancy.
 This simple solution can be effective – however the operational costs of posting a member of staff outside the doorway make it far from ideal.